defold/doc/docs/en/manuals/profiling.md

 Refer to a the [profiler API reference](/ref/stable/profiler/) for more information about the profiler functions.

 ## The web profiler
 While running a debug build of the game, an interactive web-based profiler can be accessed through a browser.

+### Frame profiler
-It allows you to sample your game while it is running and analyze individual frames in detail.
+The Frame profiler allows you to sample your game while it is running and analyze individual frames in detail.
 To access the profiler:

 1. Start your game on your target device.
 2. Select <kbd> Debug ▸ Open Web Profiler</kbd> menu.

-### CPU/Frame profiler
-The CPU profiler is divided into several sections that all give different views into the runing game.
+The frame profiler is divided into several sections that all give different views into the runing game.
 Press the Pause button in the top right corner to temporarily stop the profiler from updating the views.

 ![Web profiler](images/profiling/webprofiler_page.png)